TheOdinProject/curriculum/html_css/forms/form-basics.md

 <input type="email" id="user_email" name="email" placeholder="you@example.com">
 ~~~

-**Password Input**

-Password inputs are another specialized text input.
+`Password inputs` are another specialized text input.
 They differ from regular text inputs in that they mask the inputted data with asterisks(*) to prevent anyone from seeing what has been entered.

 A password input can be created using an input element with a type of "password":